 What do we mean by a ‘formal process’?

-A medical school or university could start a formal process to provide support, investigate the concerns or refer to a panel, committee or hearing.
+A medical school or university could start a formal process to investigate the concerns or refer them to a panel, committee or hearing.
 Examples can include:

 - formally recorded investigations